-CAPS All-Stars are solidly behind the stock with 94% giving it an "outperform" rating.
-The community at large agrees with the All-Stars with 92.7% granting it a rating of "outperform."
-Fools are gung-ho about Cree and haven't been shy with their opinions lately, logging 524 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock with 93.4% assigning it an outperform rating.
+The community at large agrees with the All-Stars with 92.6% granting it a rating of outperform.
+Fools are gung-ho about Cree and haven't been shy with their opinions lately, logging 530 posts in the past 30 days.
 Despite the majority sentiment in favor of Cree, the stock has a middling CAPS rating of three out of five stars.

 Now let's look at how efficient management is at running the business.
 Traditionally, margins represent the efficiency with which companies capture portions of sales dollars.
 The following table shows gross, operating, and net margins over the past four quarters.

 One final thing: If you want to keep tabs on Cree movements, and for more analysis on the company, make sure you add it to your watchlist.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy..

 Earnings estimates provided by Zacks.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.